What Risk Factors are Linked to Higher Rates of Substance Abuse?

 • Stay active in hobbies, activities, etc. Find ways to stay busy and active.
 Playing sports, volunteering in your community, or doing your favorite hobbies will enrich your days.
 Not only do they keep you busy, but also they give your life meaning and purpose.

 • Communicate openly.
-It’s important that kids and teens know their addiction risk.
+Kids and teens must know their addiction risk.
 Have open conversations with your family about the dangers of substance abuse.

 • Build a strong social circle.
 If the people you spend time with use drugs and alcohol, it’s easier for you to as well.
 Build a supportive social circle that will not put you in harm’s way.